gagehenderson/Twitch-Plays-Love2d/README.md

         - Compress project files into a zip file.
         - Rename file extension from `.zip` to `.love`.
         - Double click the `.love` file.

+## Usage
+- Press `delete` to kill the app immediately, even when not currently focused on the app window.